stevan/Jackalope/README.md

     - TODO:
         - This should take search params and paging params as well
 - creation
-    - Creation is done by doing a POST to the specified creation URI (/create) with the body of a resource as the content
+    - Creation is done by doing a POST to the specified creation URI (/) with the body of a resource as the content
     - The newly created resource is returned in the body of the response
         - the resource will include links that provide hrefs for the various other actions
         - It returns a 201 (Created) status code
         - the response Location header provides the link to read the resource
-            - NOTE: this may be removed since it duplicates what is in the hypermedia controls
 - read
     - Reading is done by doing a GET the specified reading URI (/:id) with the ID for the resource embedded in the URL
     - The resource is returned in the body of the response
         - It returns a 200 (OK) status code
         - If the resource is not found it returns a 404 (Not Found) status code
 - update
-    - Updating is done by doing a PUT to the specified update URI (/:id/edit) with ...
+    - Updating is done by doing a PUT to the specified update URI (/:id) with ...
         - The resource id embedded in the URL
         - You need to PUT the full wrapped resource (minus the links metadata) so that it can test the version string to make sure it is in sync
     - the updated resource is sent back in the body of the request